-Participants discuss strategies to increase right awareness in Zimbabwe at a Justice Roundtable in November 2016
+Participants discuss strategies to increase right awareness in Zimbabwe at a Justice Roundtable in November 2016 the rights of individuals, in particular the rights of detainees - including the right to be informed of the reason for arrest and the right to contact their family.
+Each broadcast was heard by over 1 million people.
+With many prisons operating at or above full capacity, IBJ has seen significant willingness on the part of prison authorities to facilitate the work of IBJ in representing persons detained without lawyers.
+Discussions between prison authorities, state officials, and lawyers were organized by IBJ through three roundtables in 2016 on best practices within the criminal justice system.
+Bringing together about 30 senior justice officials, the roundtables addressed topics regarding the effect of corruption on access to justice, to how to improve the prison rehabilitation system, to improving rights awareness in Zimbabwe, particularly in rural areas.

-With many prisons operating at or above full capacity, IBJ has seen significant willingness on the part of prison authorities to facilitate the work of IBJ to represent persons detained without lawyers.
-Discussions between prison authorities, state officials and lawyers were organized by IBJ through three roundtables in 2016 to discuss best practices within the criminal justice system.
-Bringing together about 30 senior justice officials, topics ranged from the effect of corruption on access to justice, to how to improve the prison rehabilitation system, to improving rights awareness in Zimbabwe, particularly in rural areas. and November, were invaluable in engaging major stakeholders in the criminal justice system to create a common understanding of prevailing challenges.
-Identifying issues such as poor prison conditions, lack of training opportunities for young lawyers, and a culture of fear and impunity hindering rights from being properly safeguarded, several recommendations issued from the roundtables.
-These recommendations included enforcing anti-corruption measures in the judicial system, systematizing lawyers' visits to prisons, increasing training opportunities for judicial officers, and more effectively disseminating information on due process rights and legal aid.
+The roundtables, held in May, August, and November, were invaluable to engaging major stakeholders in the criminal justice system to create a common understanding of prevailing challenges.
+Identifying issues such as poor prison conditions, lack of training opportunities for young lawyers, and a culture of fear and impunity that hinders rights from being properly safeguarded, the round-tables issued several recommendations.
+These included enforcing anti-corruption measures in the judicial system, systematizing lawyers' visits to prisons, increasing training opportunities for judicial officers, and more effectively disseminating information on due process rights and legal aid.
 The roundtables mobilized state officials and lawyers to recognize the importance of upholding the rights of citizens before the law.